ttinies/sc2simulator/README.md

 melee games, there are several problems with this approach.
 Specific situations occur infrequently, possibly once in the course of a match (which normally elapses ~20 minutes, up to over an hour at realtime speed) and may not occur even once in many hundreds of matches.
-This makes training
+This makes training difficult, slow and require significantly more data.

 By allowing situations to be created artificially, the user may test their agent's functionality against it.
 A specific battery of tests can be created